Tonkis-code/Angular-Game-Shelf/README.md

 # 🎮 Game Shelf

-Game Shelf is a small Angular project I'm building to learn and experiment with Angular.
+Game Shelf is a small Angular project I built to learn and experiment with the fundamentals of Angular.

-The goal of this project isn't just to build a working application, but to understand the concepts and architecture behind it as I develop it.
+The goal of the project was not just to build a working application, but to understand the concepts and architecture behind it while developing it.

-## 📚 What I'm Learning
+## 📚 What I Learned

-This project is being developed gradually as I learn Angular concepts such as:
+While building Game Shelf, I worked with Angular and TypeScript concepts such as:

 - Components
 - Component hierarchy
 - Data binding and interpolation
 - Component inputs
+- Component outputs and events
 - Angular control flow (`@for`)
-- Routing
+- Forms and `FormsModule`
+- Two-way binding with `ngModel`
+- TypeScript types and null handling
-- Services
+- Working with arrays
-- Forms
+- Local storage
+- JSON serialization and parsing
-- HTTP and APIs
+- Component and global CSS

-More concepts will be added as the project grows.

 ## 🕹️ About the Project

 Game Shelf is a simple application for keeping track of video games.

-Games can contain information such as:
+Each game contains:

 - Title
-- Playing status
+- Status (`Playing`, `Shelved`, or `Wishlist`)
 - Rating

-The application currently uses a component structure where a game list manages the collection of games and individual game cards are responsible for displaying each game.
+New games can be added through a form and are displayed dynamically as game cards.

+The application uses local storage to persist the game collection, allowing added games to remain available after refreshing or reopening the application.

+## 🧩 Component Structure

+The application is split into a few small components:

+- **GameList** manages the collection of games.
+- **GameForm** handles user input and emits newly created games to the game list.
+- **GameCard** receives game data through inputs and displays an individual game.

+This structure helped me understand how data can move between parent and child components in Angular.

 ## 🛠️ Built With